chaos-polymtl/lethe/doc/source/parameters/cfd/simulation_control.rst

 * ``adapt``: controls if adaptive time-stepping is enabled.
 If set to ``true``, the time-step will evolve to ensure that the ``max cfl`` value is reached.

-* ``max cfl``: maximal value of the :math:`\text{CFL}` condition that can be reached during the simulation.
+* ``max cfl``: maximum value of the :math:`\text{CFL}` condition that can be reached during the simulation.
 This parameter is only used when ``set adapt = true``.

-* ``max time step``: maximal value of the time step that can be reached during the simulation.
+* ``max time step``: maximum time step value that can be reached during the simulation.
 This parameter is only used when ``set adapt = true``.
 It is useful when the problem of interest has an additional time step constraint such as the capillary time step limit described in :doc:`../../examples/multiphysics/capillary-wave/capillary-wave`.

 * ``adaptative time step scaling``: rate of increase of the time step value.
 The new time step value is fixed by ``adaptative time step scaling`` * ``previous value of the time step``